mikedlowis/alib/README.md

 ## License

-All files provided are distributed under the (ISC license)[LICENSE.md] unless explicitly state otherwise.
+All files provided are distributed under the [ISC license](LICENSE.md) unless explicitly state otherwise.

 ## Installation and Usage